Effects in After Effects

 - In the effects panel, enter the Stylize folder and drag and drop the Brush Strokes effect onto the .swf layer that contains the character’s strokes.

 - Look at and edit the options in the Effects Control panel (i.e: brush size)

-Creating a vignette
+Creating a mask to vignette your composition

 - In your composition, create a new solid above your footage by going to Layer > New > Solid *Keyboard shortcut: Cmd + Y. This solid will become your vignette – so keep that in mind when setting the solid color (you can also always change the color of the solid after it has been created by dragging a Fill effect onto it).
 Make sure the solid is the same size as your composition by clicking the Make Comp Size button.